cutsoterio/covid19-app-system-public/doc/architecture/ag-architecture-guidebook.md

 **Vision Statement**.
 The Test and Trace Application is about speed, precision and reach in context of the overall Test & Trace program.
 It triggers isolation advice in minutes, provides measurements of time and approximated distance and notifies who you met, while protecting your privacy.

-As of the current version there are [six main features](https://covid19.nhs.uk/):
+As of the current version there are [six main features]:

 ![Figure: App Capabilities](diagrams/img/cv19-app-system-features-2020-09-08.png "Figure: App Capabilities")